 Top Technology Stocks:

-Technology shares were higher in pre-market trade Thursday, lifting along with the broader stock market.
+Technology shares were mixed in pre-market trade on Thursday.

 Copyright (C) 2016 MTNewswires.com.
 All rights reserved.
 Unauthorized reproduction is strictly prohibited.